The Admissions Process

 4. Provide proof of English proficiency.

-If English isn’t your first language, you’ll need to provide TOEFL exam results or education records that show you’re proficient in English.
+If English isn’t your first language, you’ll need to show that you’re proficient in English before you’re admitted to AIU.
+You can do that by submitting either test scores or proof that you’ve completed certain coursework.
 (If you’re a native English speaker, you can ignore this step.)

 See the English Proficiency page for full details.

 Once you're enrolled at AIU Online, it’s time to get ready for classes to start.
 These are the next steps you’ll want to take.

 5. Learn what prior learning credits you may be eligible to receive.

 Although AIU will review transcripts from international post-secondary institutions for credential evaluation, students will need to consult with an external credential evaluation service on their own.